HewlettPackard/hpcat/README.md

 HPC Affinity Tracker (HPCAT)
 ============================

-This application is designed to display NUMA and CPU affinities within the context of HPC applications.
-It provides reports on MPI tasks, OpenMP (automatically enabled if OMP_NUM_THREADS is set), accelerators (automatically enabled if GPUs are detected), and NICs (Cray MPICH only, starting from 2 nodes).
+This application is designed to display NUMA, CPU core and GPU affinities within the context of HPC applications.
+It provides reports on MPI tasks, OpenMP (automatically enabled if `OMP_NUM_THREADS` is set), accelerators (automatically enabled if GPUs are detected), and NICs (Cray MPICH only, starting from 2 nodes).
 The output format is a human-readable, condensed table, but YAML is also available as an option.